cartoway/planner-web/README.md

 __It's important to have all of this installed packages before installing following gems.__

-#### On Fedora

-Install ruby (>2.2 is needed), bundler and some dependencies from system package.

-    yum install ruby ruby-devel rubygem-bundler postgresql-devel libgeos++-dev

-#### On Mac OS

-Install ruby (>2.2 is needed), bundler and some dependencies from system package.

-    brew install postgresql icu4c geos

 ### Install Node modules

 In addition to gems, node modules must be installed for Javascript files.